Accident on a Bus Results in Severe Spinal Injury

 Ed Hudson – Serious Injury Guide Plus

-Trevor initially came to see us in 2012 following a diagnosis of pleural plaques.
-Although he had no symptoms and appeared healthy, the diagnosis indicated scarring of the lungs.
+Our client, Trevor, received a diagnosis of Pleural Plaques in 2012 and asked if we could help with his industrial disease claim.
 Barratts had been recommended to him by his respiratory physician who suggested he should investigate a claim for compensation.
-Trevor had a history of working with […]
+Trevor had a history of working with asbestos throughout his working life as a […]

 Complex Brain Injury Claim following Workplace Accident

-Adam’s solicitor asked us to take over his claim for compensation because he needed a solicitor with expertise in complex brain injury claims.
-Adam was a freight-checker in a distribution depot checking lorry loads of materials before they were despatched, to be stored in the warehouse.
-On the day of the accident, an unstable load […]
+Adam was a freight-checker in a distribution depot.
+His job involved checking lorry loads of materials before they were despatched, to be stored in the warehouse.
+On the day of the accident, an unstable load weighing in excess of 1 tonne slid off a lorry.
+The load crushed Adam and caused him a traumatic brain […]

-Gary’s story Gary came to Barratts solicitors in early 2017 after he had suffered a brain injury during an assault.
-A previous client who had also sustained serious brain injuries in an assault recommended us.
+Violent assault can leave victims with life-changing injuries.
+Tragically, Gary experienced this for himself.
+He contacted our solicitors in early 2017 after he had suffered a brain injury during an assault.
+One of our previous clients, who had also sustained serious brain injuries in an assault, recommended us to him.

 TRAUMATIC BRAIN INJURY FOLLOWING A CAR ACCIDENT